© Bank of America Corporation. All rights reserved.

 It’s common to rely on personal or family savings as the primary initial source of funding for business startups.
 However, women tend to rely slightly more heavily on personal or business credit card use, according to the U.S. Small Business Administration, as of 2017.
 And that can be risky, because it automatically commits the owner to inflexible monthly payments that can limit the amount that can be invested in building the business.

 Working with a financial advisor to consider your options and manage those risks can help.
-That’s what Lisa Young, a transportation planner based in Fullerton, California, did.
+That’s what Lisa Young, a transportation planner based in Fullerton, California, did when she decided to set up her own business.
 Sammie Kothari Peng, her advisor at Merrill, helped guide her financially and provided encouragement as she made the leap to being her own boss in 2015.
-(Watch the video above for her story.)
+“We prepared a budget.
+We prepared, really, a pros and cons.
+What that would mean for her from a financial standpoint, and a personal standpoint,” recalls Kothari Peng.

 Believe in Yourself—and Pay It Forward

 Every woman starting her own business is bound to find the partnerships she forges with her mentors and advisors invaluable in helping her overcome the hurdles she’ll face along the way.
 Don’t forget to commit to doing the same for tomorrow’s entrepreneurs when you’ve succeeded in your business goals.
-Looking to the next generation, having more women in powerful positions of influence was identified as the single most important factor to help pave the way for the next generation of women in business, according to the Bank of America 2019 Women Business Owner Spotlight.
+Having more women in powerful positions of influence was identified as the single most important factor to help pave the way for the next generation of women in business, according to the 2019 Bank of America Women Business Owner Spotlight.

-1 Behind the Numbers: The State of Women-Owned Businesses in 2018, Women’s Business Enterprise National Council.
+1 The State of Women-Owned Businesses, 2019, Women’s Business Enterprise National Council.